anson-li/squad-maker/NOTES.md

 * Player quantity beats the quality of each individual player.
 So, if there are only three users and they need to be split into three teams, they'll be split first - even if there are large skill differences.
 * Squads attempt to include as many members as possible - eg. if there are 40 players and 3 squads, each squad should contain 13 players (with 1 left on the waiting list).
 * If there are less players than squads, then either return an error or fit as many players as you can for each squad (eg. 3 squads, 2 people = 1 person per squad, twice).
+* Limitations for squad input - validate for integer, greater than or equal to 2 (you can't have only one squad in a tournament... can you?) and less than or equal to the number of players available.
+* Squads need cool names and team colors!
+You don't play a tourney as Squad 1...

 ## Design Process